 Waxing 101: What’s the Difference Between Soft Wax and Hard Wax?

-Whether you’re just entering ‘that wax life,’ or you want to expand your product knowledge, it’s essential to know the difference between soft wax and hard wax.
-As you know, different wax formulas serve a variety of purposes, and in the end, we want to be able to meet any need that may walk-in our way.
-That’s why it’s essential to know the ins and outs of which wax formulas will work best for each skin, hair, and service type, while continually mastering new waxing products.
+As you know, different wax formulas serve a variety of purposes, and in the end, you’ll want to be able to meet any need that regular or walk-in clients alike might have.
+Knowing the ins and outs of which wax formulas will work best for each skin, hair, and service type, will let you cover these needs while continually mastering new waxing products.

-In this article, we explore whether hard wax or soft wax will be the best for you.
-We talk about each of their characteristics and which service types they work best on.
-So, read on for a bit of Waxing 101 and know more about the difference between hard and soft wax hair removal.
+In this article, we explore whether hard wax or soft wax will be the best for you and your clients’ services.
+We’ll discuss each of the wax type’s characteristics and which service types they work best on, as well as the difference between hard and soft wax hair removal.

 - The more you know about as many formulas as possible, the more it can position you as an ultimate wax authority.